-Information to help you minimize the effects of inflated Visit and Visitor counts when using Analytics as a reporting source.
+Information to help you minimize the effects of inflated Visit and Visitor counts when using Adobe Analytics as the reporting source for Adobe Target (A4T).

 On November 14, 2016, Adobe Analytics changed the way some data is processed for customers using Analytics reporting for Target (A4T).
 These changes bring Adobe Target data into better alignment with the data model for Adobe Analytics .
 These changes were rolled out for all customers using A4T.
 These changes specifically address an issue where some customers have noticed an inflated visitor count when Target activities are running.